Where we are now

 - to ensure that they only admit people to its premises in sufficiently small numbers to make it possible to maintain that distance

-- to ensure that a distance of 2 metres is maintained between any person waiting to enter the premises (except between members of the same household or a carer and the person assisted by the carer)
+- to ensure that the required level of physical distancing is is maintained between any person waiting to enter the premises (except between members of the same household or a carer and the person assisted by the carer)

-We published guidance on the collection of customer and visitor contact details on 3 July.
 The guidance is a tool to support customer and visitor data gathering for businesses and other establishments in Scotland where the nature of the premises means there may be an increased risk of transmission of COVID-19 due to a higher degree of interaction between unknown individuals.
 It sets out how to collect individual contact details in a safe and secure manner which is compliant with data protection legislation, to assist NHS Scotland in responding to outbreaks of COVID-19.
-It came into effect on 15 July 2020.
+It came into effect on 15 July 2020, and was updated on 20 April 2021.
 The guidance applies to any establishment or operator in sectors that provide an on-site service or work in other people’s homes to deliver a service, including tourism and leisure, including theme parks, museums and cinemas.

 This guidance should be read in conjunction with the Scottish Government’s business and physical distancing guidance which still applies.

 Other key guidance includes: